-- 1. Founders Village Filing 24, Phases 1 (117 SF lots) and 2 (69 SF lots): Both phases are essentially complete with new homes, which have an approximate market value exceeding \$100 million. - 2.
-Bella Mesa PUD South: This project will be developed into a managed rental home community of 105 SF homes, with development costs totaling some \$4,000,000 or more, which will be paid by the developer of that site.
-This site is under contract to a Denverbased developer; development is expected to commence in Fall 2023.
-The market value, when completed, will be exceed \$40 million. - 3.
+- 1. Founders Village Filing 24 180 lots): Complete with new homes. - 2.
+Bella Mesa PUD South: This project is anticipated to consist of 105-110 new luxury townhomes to be built by Cardel Homes.
+Cardel Homes is currently working through the approval process with the Town. - 3.
 Bella Mesa PUD North: This section of Bella Mesa is 294 Acres, with the PUD zoning for 525 SF lots.
-Development of this land in the future will total over \$60,000,000 dollars at today's cost.
-Total market value of this neighborhood, when complete should be over \$300 million.
-This site development could commence in late 2024; commencement was delayed by the Town's requirement for the construction of a traffic circle near this site, at Mikelson Blvd. and Mitchell Street. - B. Except when an exemption from audit has been granted for the report year under the Local Government Audit Law, the audited financial statements of the District for the report year including a statement of financial condition (i.e. balance sheet) as of December 31 of the report year and the statement of operations (i.e. revenues and expenditures) for the report year.
+This site is under contract with Cardel Homes and it is anticipated that preliminary development plans will be submitted in the 3rd quarter of 2024.
+The District commenced the construction of the traffic circle near this site, at Mikelson Blvd. and Mitchell Street, in 2023, which was a prerequisite to development of this property. - B. Except when an exemption from audit has been granted for the report year under the Local Government Audit Law, the audited financial statements of the District for the report year including a statement of financial condition (i.e. balance sheet) as of December 31 of the report year and the statement of operations (i.e. revenues and expenditures) for the report year.